 Fines and penalties are automatic for drivers who are caught without insurance in Pennsylvania, according to the Pennsylvania Department of Transportation:

 - Minimum fine of $300.

 - Three-month suspension of vehicle registration (unless you went less than 31 days without insurance and you can prove you were not driving your car during that time)

 If the state suspends your license, no one can drive the vehicle.
 Violations can result in the impoundment of the car or truck.

-Re-registering a vehicle and restoring a driver’s license after suspension requires paying an $88 fee for each to the DMV.
+Re-registering a vehicle and restoring a driver's license after suspension requires paying a fee for each to the DMV.

 Is the Minimum Coverage Enough in Pennsylvania?

 That depends on the car you're driving and how much you can afford.
 If you get a new car loan or lease a vehicle, you will likely have to buy collision and comprehensive insurance to protect your car.

 Pennsylvania Lack Vehicle Insurance?
 7.6% National Average: 13 % (Source: Insurance Research Council - latest data, 2015)